lakes-legendaries/litai/docsrc/app.rst

 #.
 Triggers a reboot script :code:`webserver/reboot.sh` to start the api on
    system startup

-Please note that this command expects the DNS of the webserver to be set to :code:`litai.eastus.cloudapp.azure.com`, and ports 80 and 443 must be open.
+Please note that this command expects:

+#.
+The DNS of the webserver to be set to
+   :code:`litai.eastus.cloudapp.azure.com`
+#.
+Ports 80 and 443 to be open
+#.
+The main user to be named :code:`mike`